Antithetic multilevel Monte Carlo estimation for multi-dimensional SDEs without L\'{e}vy area simulation: Multilevel Monte Carlo estimation

+and therefore the estimator given by (\ref{eqest}) satisfies condition (iii) in the theorem with $\beta= 1$ when $\Delta t \propto 2^{-\ell}$.
+What we will show is that \textit{without improving the strong order of convergence} it is possible to construct an antithetic estimator for which $\beta=2$.

-In \eqref{eq:est} we have used the same estimator for the payoff $P_{\ell}$ on every level $\ell$, and therefore \eqref{eq:MLMC} is a trivial identity due to the telescoping summation.
+To do so, we need to exploit some flexibility in the construction of the multilevel estimator.
+In (\ref{eqest}) we have used the same estimator for the payoff $P_{\ell}$ on every level $\ell$, and therefore (\ref{eqMLMC}) is a trivial identity due to the telescoping summation.
 However, in \cite{giles08b} Giles numerically showed that it can be better to use different estimators for the finer and coarser of the two levels being considered, $P^{f}_{\ell}$ when level $\ell$ is the finer level, and $P^{c}_{\ell}$ when level $\ell$ is the coarser level.
 In this case, we require that

 so that